sstarzh/vnfmanager/docs/auto_scaleout.rst

 ---------------------------------------------------------------------------

-1. Point Jumphost Browser to a `master` VNF(FW) BIG-IP instance .40 IP address and login to BIG-IP TMUI
+1. Point Jumphost Browser to a `slave` VNF(FW) BIG-IP instance .40 IP address and login to BIG-IP TMUI
     a.
 Navigate to :guilabel:`Statistics` --> :guilabel:`Analytics` --> :guilabel:`CPU`
     b.
 Watch CPU graph as it crosses pre-defined 40% CPU threshold